prefix-dev/pixi/docs/tutorials/python.md

 # Tutorial: Doing Python development with Pixi

 In this tutorial, we will show you how to create a simple Python project with pixi.
 We will show some of the features that pixi provides, that are currently not a part of `pdm`, `poetry` etc.

 ## Why is this useful?

 Pixi builds upon the conda ecosystem, which allows you to create a Python environment with all the dependencies you need.
 This is especially useful when you are working with multiple Python interpreters and bindings to C and C++ libraries.
-Let's give it a go!
-For example, GDAL from PyPI does not have binary C dependencies, but the condom package does.
-However, some packages are only available through PyPI, which is why we can explicitly add those as a fallback to be solved together by pixi.
+For example, GDAL from PyPI does not have binary C dependencies, but the conda package does.
+On the other hand, some packages are only available through PyPI, which `pixi` can also install for you.
+Best of both world, let's give it a go!

 ## `pixi.toml` and `pyproject.toml`

 We support two manifest formats: `pyproject.toml` and `pixi.toml`.
 In this tutorial, we will use the `pyproject.toml` format because it is the most common format for Python projects.

 ## Let's get started